Ayrlin-Renata/CaffeinePortal/README.md

 # CaffeinePortal
 CasterLabs Caffenated x TouchPortal Dual Plugin

+## Currently UNTESTED 1.0
+it *should* work but don't count on it! not even worthy of being called a 1.0 but i just wanna ship it

+## Install
+0. Shut down CasterLabs Caffeinated.
+1. Download `caffeineportal.jar` and stick it in `%appdata%\Roaming\casterlabs-caffeinated\plugins`
+2. Download `CaffeinePortal.tpp`
+3. Open TouchPortal and click the gear icon in the upper right, then *import plug-in*.
+   a.
+Import `CaffeinePortal.tpp`
+   b.
+If it asks to trust the plugin, do so.

+## Use
+CaffeinePortal makes TouchPortal Plug-in States for each CasterLabs Caffeinated event.

+ - CatchupEvent
+ - ChannelPointsEvent
+ - ClearChatEvent
+ - FollowEvent
+ - KoiEvent - Any event
+ - LikeEvent
+ - PlatformMessageEvent - System messages
+ - RaidEvent
+ - RichMessageEvent - Chat and donations
+ - RoomStateEvent
+ - StreamStatusEvent
+ - SubscriptionEvent
+ - UserUpdateEvent
+ - ViewerCountEvent
+ - ViewerJoinEvent
+ - ViewerLeaveEvent
+ - ViewerListEvent

+The corresponding Plug-in States in TouchPortal are set briefly to "New" when these events are triggered, then set to "Waiting" instantaneously.

+For more information about the plugin contact @ayrlin on the CasterLabs or TouchPortal discord.

 ### Special thanks to:
 e3ndr//ItzLcyx for being a chad Casterlabs dev and helping me a lot, and im pretty sure there may have even been some backend changes to help me along.